-In 2015, ICL, together with the University of Maine, began work on PAPI-EX to build support for performance counters available in recent generations of CPUs and GPUs, develop support for system-wide hardware performance counter monitoring, create a sampling interface in PAPI, and incorporate a user-facing command line tool for PAPI.
-PAPI-EX will also incorporate a counter inspection toolkit designed to improve understanding of low-level hardware events.
-At the end of 2016, ICL was awarded funding for the ECP Exa-PAPI project, which will augment PAPI-EX.
+In 2019, ICL, together with the University of Maine, worked on PAPI-ex to build support for performance counters available in the latest generations of CPUs and GPUs, develop support for system-wide hardware performance counter monitoring, and strengthen the sampling interface in PAPI.
+As of November 2019, PAPI-ex also incorporates a counter analysis toolkit (CAT) designed to improve the understanding of low-level hardware events.
+Since 2016, the PAPI effort has been bolstered through the ECP Exa-PAPI project.

 Find out more at http://icl.utk.edu/papi/

 - University of Maine

 With Support From